pacosalasv/DRH_Rock_Studio-Support/README.md

 ---

-## Key features
+### Key Features

-- Generate procedural rock assets inside Blender
-- Create rocks as Mesh objects
-- Create rocks as Geometry Nodes setups
+- Generate procedural rocks as Mesh or Geometry Nodes assets
-- Generate rock shape variations
-- Use predefined 2D placement arrangements
-- Use predefined 3D placement arrangements
-- Support faster environment asset production
+- Massive placement system with 2D, 3D, and on-surface scatter workflows
-- Build reusable rock assets for scenes and kitbashing
+- Ready-made rock presets for rapid environment production
-- Help reduce manual modeling and placement time
-- Support creative iteration for natural forms and rock layouts
+- Procedural variation controls for more natural and less repetitive sets
+- Surface scatter and drop tools for faster scene dressing
+- Auto Apply and manual Apply Changes workflow for heavy rebuild safety
+- User preset storage on disk and inside the blend file
+- LOD and preview density controls to balance speed and detail

 ---